Inema-Leslie/C1-web-dev-formative-assignment/README.md

 # C1-web-dev-formative-assignment
 This is group 6,
-the members are: Irakora Des Gasana
+the members are: Irakora Des Gasana,
-                 Isingizwe Aurore Marie Pascaline
+                 Isingizwe Aurore Marie Pascaline and
                  Inema Amanda Leslie